The Public Benefit Delivered by Solihull

 - Greswolde School, Solihull and Sharman’s Cross Junior School, Solihull used our performing arts centre for their summer drama productions.

 - Pupils from Reynalds Cross School, Solihull, which caters for pupils with severe to profound multiple learning difficulties, have visited the school and used our art, sporting and music facilities.
 In addition, our pupils visit them to assist in a range of subject lessons and other projects whilst our grounds team have also helped run the gardening club at Reynalds Cross.

 - Donations are made to St Alphege Infant and Junior Schools, Solihull, and Sharman’s Cross Junior School, Solihull to assist in the provision of facilities for education.

 - Equipment and text books no longer required by the school are donated to local schools and organisations.

 University & Academic Links

-- The schools hosts PGCE students from various universities.
+- The school hosts PGCE students from various Universities.

 - The school is a member of the King Edward’s Consortium for teacher training, providing low cost training for unqualified teachers considering a career in the profession.